C# CSV - read write CSV data

 CSV (Comma Separated Values) is a very popular import and export data format used in spreadsheets and databases.
 Each line in a CSV file is a data record.
 Each record consists of one or more fields, separated by commas.
 While CSV is a very simple data format, there can be many differences, such as different delimiters, new lines, or quoting characters.

-In this tutorial, we read and write CSV data with the CsvHelper
+In this article we read and write CSV data with the CsvHelper

 library.